 This interesting article discusses the various claims as to where this dish originates and their relative merits.
 If you can read Italian, Wikipedia also has an article on the dish.
-Both place the probable origin to Campania and to the 18th century chef and writer Vincenzo Corrado.
+Both place the probable origin of Eggplant Parmesan to Campania and to the 18th century chef and writer Vincenzo Corrado.